Just Hold

 How Just Hold helps you track planks

 Just Hold gives you a built-in plank timer that starts with a 5-second countdown so you can get into position.
 Stop it when your form breaks.
 Your time is logged with one tap and added to your shared chart with friends or family.
 You see who’s improving, who’s stalled, and who just stole the top spot.
 There’s no week-long onboarding, no exercise library, no reps to count — three exercises and a leaderboard.
-Start your free trial → to track your first plank with your group today.
+Start free to track your first plank with your group today.

 FAQ